An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Electricity derivatives

 The analysis of derivatives written on the spread $X_{\tau_1,\tau_2}$ turns out to have a relatively simple structure in our setting, as the stochastic Fubini theorem of \textcite{Walsh1986} yields a mixed moving average representation similar to that of the futures price

 where $I_{1}$ and $I_{2}$ denote the following quantities

 The structure \eqref{eq:spread_payoff} is obviously retained under structure preserving changes of measure, and hence the kernel functions are what drives the prices of derivatives written on $X_{\tau_1,\tau_2}$, which highlights the importance of modelling these to properly account for the risk inherent in the spread $X_{\tau_{1},\tau_{2}}$.
-The value of the spread is simply obtained by taking risk-neutral expectation, which (for $\sigma$ and $L$ independent) becomes
+The value of the spread is simply obtained as

 Similar to the futures price, the first term in \eqref{eq:withi_day_spread_price} is generally not equal to any directly observable quantity.
-An example of a within-day spread of particular interest could be the case where $H_{1} = \left[ \frac{2\pi}{3}, \frac{5\pi}{3}\right]$, corresponding to the daily \emph{peak load period} and $H_{2}=(0,2\pi]$ or $H_{2}=(0,\frac{2\pi}{3})\cup (\frac{5\pi}{3},2\pi]$, which corresponds to the average daily price or the \emph{off-peak load period}.
+An example of a within-day spread of particular interest could be the case where $H_{1} = \left[ \frac{2\pi}{3}, \frac{5\pi}{3}\right]$, corresponding to the daily \emph{peak load period} and $H_{2}=(0,2\pi]$ or $H_{2}=(0,\frac{2\pi}{3})\cup (\frac{5\pi}{3},2\pi]$ corresponding to the average daily price or the \emph{off-peak load period}.
 A spread on these subsets of delivery periods would provide exposure to deviations in the peak load period from the overall daily average, or the discrepancy between prices in peak and off-peak periods.
 The case of $H_{2}=(0,2\pi]$ is particularly convenient, as the integrals $I_1$ and $I_2$ simplify to

 which corresponds to the price of the spread being proportional to the expected average of the off-peak load period.
 Consistent modelling of within-day spread contracts constitutes an interesting area of research in itself, but a deeper analysis of the pricing of within-day spreads and their potential for hedging spike risk is left for future research.